unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 Following contents is the reflection of my completed academic image processing course in the previous term.
 So, I am not planning on putting anything into production sphere.
 Instead, the aim of this article is to try and realize the fundamentals of a few basic image processing techniques.
 For this reason, I am going to stick to using [`SciKit-Image`](https://scikit-image.org/) - [`numpy`](http://www.numpy.org/) mainly to perform most of the manipulations, although I will use other libraries now and then rather than using most wanted tools like [`OpenCV`](https://opencv.org/) : :smirk:

-In the previous article, we've gone through some of the following basic operation.
+In the previous article, we've gone through some of the following basic operations.
 To keep pace with today's content, continuous reading is highly appreciated.

 - [Importing images and observe it’s properties](https://iphton.github.io/iphton.github.io/Image-Processing-in-Python-Part-1/#1-bullet)
 - [Splitting the layers](https://iphton.github.io/iphton.github.io/Image-Processing-in-Python-Part-1/#2-bullet)